You might have targeted or immunotherapy drugs as part of your treatment for advanced bowel cancer.

-Some types of targeted drugs are used to treat advanced bowel cancer.
-They can shrink the cancer or slow its growth but they can't cure the cancer.
+The aim of these treatments for advanced bowel cancer is to shrink the cancer or slow its growth.
+Unfortunately, they can't usually cure the cancer.

 - the type of cancer you have